 Nike initially named Geiger as a defendant in August 2021, expanding its initial complaint against footwear manufacturer La La Land Production & Design.
 According to the complaint, La La Land supplied Geiger with sneakers that were similar to Nike’s Air Force 1 shoes, which infringed on certain trade dress elements for that product.
 Nike said that Geiger’s marketing and selling of the shoes intentionally created “confusion in the marketplace” and capitalized “on Nike’s reputation and the reputation of its iconic shoes.”

-In the motion filed to dismiss the case, Geiger’s counsel argued that his shoes lack Nike’s iconic Swoosh and instead feature Geiger’s own signature “G” logo.
+In November, Geiger filed a motion to dismiss the trademark infringement lawsuit, arguing that the GF-01 shoes did not constitute trademark infringement or unfair competition to Nike because it is unlikely that consumers would mistake these shoes for Nike products.
+In the motion, Geiger’s counsel argued that his shoes lack Nike’s iconic Swoosh and instead feature Geiger’s own signature “G” logo.

-“Ask anyone in the world how to spot a Nike, and they will tell you: look for the Swoosh,” reads the filing, which argues that this distinction makes confusion between brands unlikely.
+“Ask anyone in the world how to spot a Nike, and they will tell you: look for the Swoosh,” read the filing, which argued that this distinction made confusion between brands unlikely.

 Geiger’s counsel also challenged the claim that Geiger infringed on functional elements of the product such as sneaker stitching, which is similar across multiple brands.

-Nike has not responded to requests to comment on the legal action, though in recent months, the company has filed similar trademark infringement complaints.
+Nike did not previously respond to requests for comment on the legal action.
+In the last year, Nike has filed similar trademark infringement complaints.

-In March, Nike filed another trademark infringement lawsuit against MSCHF, the company that created and sold a number of “Satan Shoes” in collaboration with Lil Nas X in March.
+In March of 2021, Nike filed another trademark infringement lawsuit against MSCHF, the company that created and sold a number of “Satan Shoes” in collaboration with Lil Nas X in March.
 The sneakers were based off the Nike Air Max 97 and were ultimately recalled by MSCHF after a settlement agreement was reached in April.